 Our 2004 Stock Plan was initially adopted by our board of directors and approved by our stockholders.
-Under the 2004 Plan, there were options to purchase 8,336 shares of our common stock that are vested and outstanding as of March 31, 2015.
+Under the 2004 Plan, there were 8,336 stock options vested and outstanding as of June 30, 2014.
 After the effective date of our 2014 Stock Plan, no additional awards will be granted under our 2004 Stock Plan.